wp-plugins/oik-nivo-slider/readme.txt

 * Profile for nivo slider settings
 * Display slideshows with/without links
 * Display slideshows with/without captions
+* Transition effect can be defined in the shortcode
 * Supports custom links to your content
 * Supports jQuery Nivo 3.1 for responsive sliders
 * nivo slider can be put into any part of your website: content, header, footer and sidebar text widgets